mtch99/Ballerz/README.md

 ## Branch Purpose
-    I want to invite friends to the app by text messages, messenger and other medias
+    I want to see a place profile
 ## Next
 Test these scenarios:
     `TODO: define next scenarios`
-    - I want to see a place profile
+    - I want to add my favorite playground

 There must be three different games on three different courts, two at the moment, and one other on saturday

 ## How? (technical)
-- [x] UserProfileList Screen
-    - [x] UserProfile Item
-    - [x] Search Icon as right header
-        - [x] NavigationContext
-        - [x] UserProfileSearchButtonState
-    - [X] Filter User Profiles
-- [x] Share action on invitation link press
+- [ ] Explore bottom tab

+- [ ] Place UseCase
+- [ ] Place Model
+- [ ] Add PlaceList and PlaceMap to rootState

+- [ ] PlaceListScreen
+    - [ ] ExploreStack

 ## Post-Testing Adjustments